BTCElectrician/ohmni-oracle-v3/docs/november-25/week-1/ai-search-index-integration-11-07-25.md

 ## 3\) Mandatory template inputs (`templates/e_rooms_template.json`, `templates/a_rooms_template.json`)

+  * These two base templates live in `templates/` and serve as scaffolds for room-by-room data collection.
+  * **Electrical template (`e_rooms_template.json`)** is comprehensive and tracks: circuits (lighting/power/emergency/critical/UPS), light fixtures, outlets (regular/controlled/GFCI/USB/hospital-grade), switches, fire alarm devices (smoke/heat detectors, pull stations, horn/strobes), data/telecom (data outlets, wireless AP), security (cameras, card readers, panic buttons), audiovisual (displays, projectors, speakers, control panels), nurse call (stations, pull cords, dome lights, code blue), medical gas (O2, vacuum, medical air, WAGD), lab systems (fume hoods, biosafety cabinets, emergency showers), data center (racks, PDUs, cooling, EPO), and kitchen systems (hood suppression, grease trap alarms).
+  * **Architectural template (`a_rooms_template.json`)** is comprehensive and tracks: dimensions, walls (by orientation with fire/STC ratings), doors/windows, finishes (floor/wall/ceiling with materials and colors), casework, specialties (toilet accessories, signage, whiteboards, grab bars), accessibility (ADA compliance), fire/life safety (ratings, dampers, occupancy classification), acoustics (STC requirements, sound masking), HVAC integration (diffusers, thermostats, VAV boxes), plumbing fixtures, and special room configurations (clean rooms, labs, food service, data centers, operating rooms).
+  * During floor plan processing, your script auto-generates one electrical + one architectural JSON file per detected room.
+Foremen then populate these pre-generated files with actual device counts, fixture info, and finish details using voice/chatbot interface.
-  * These two base templates live in `templates/` and must be duplicated for **every** floor-plan sheet the moment OCR hands us a layout.
-They are the human-in-the-loop source of truth until CV models can infer every device on a sheet, so do not treat them as optional sidecars.
+  * They are the human-in-the-loop source of truth until CV models can infer every device on a sheet, so do not treat them as optional sidecars.
   * For each run, copy the electrical template to a job-scoped folder such as `processing/<project>/templates/electrical/<sheet>/<room>.json` and do the same for the architectural template (`.../architectural/...`).
 Foremen fill these JSON files directly; version them in Git/LFS or sync them from the field tablets so nothing lives only on one laptop.
   * The processing script must pass the root of those filled-in templates to `transform.py` so we can emit template docs alongside sheets and row-facts.
 When a foreman edits a template, rerun the emitter (or the incremental sync described later) to merge the update.
   * The template schema stays intentionally loose: you can add as many keys as you need (new fixture counts, specialty devices, finish notes, etc.) without changing the search index schema each time.
 We snapshot the full JSON body into `template_payload` while also surfacing the high-signal fields for filtering.